leojklarner/gauche/README.md

 ### Tutorial Notebooks

 The best way to get started with GAUCHE is to check out our [tutorial notebooks](https://leojklarner.github.io/gauche/).
 These notebooks provide a step-by-step introduction to the core functionality of GAUCHE and illustrate how it can be used to solve a range of common problems in molecular property prediction and optimisation.
+To install gauche in the colab environment run:

+`pip install gauche`

 |   |   |
 |---|---|